Back

 • Are your perks/EVP attributes clearly displayed?

-Where, when and why do candidates drop out of the application process?
+Where, when, and why do candidates abandon the application process?

-Data from a 2022 Aptitude Research report on key interviewing trends found that candidates tend to drop out at the following stages, in the following proportions:
+Recent data from a 2022 Aptitude Research report on pivotal interviewing trends disclosed that candidates tend to abandon the process at these stages:

 • 22% of candidates drop out at the application stage